smeisler/Meisler_ReadingInt_DWI/README.md

 # Meisler_ReadingInt_DWI
-Code used in the Meisler, Gabrieli, and Christodoulou 202X paper on DWI correlates of reading intervention.
+Code and data used in the Meisler, Gabrieli, and Christodoulou 202X paper on DWI correlates of reading intervention.

+Materials will be uploaded shortly!